 For current information on the Governor’s orders and regulations, visit the Texas Coronavirus Resources and Response Page.

 COVID-19 Risk-Based Guidelines

-Austin-Travis County is currently in Stage 5, the highest level, in Austin Public Health’s risk-based Guidelines.
+Austin-Travis County is currently in Stage 4, the second-highest level, in Austin Public Health’s risk-based Guidelines.

 Image credit: KVUE